Wii Shop Channel: Virtual Console

-Virtual Console was a brand that included games from past video game consoles, which ran under emulation.
-There were over 300 games available in North America and, as of December 31, 2007, over 10 million games have been downloaded worldwide.
+Virtual Console was a brand that included games from older video game consoles, which ran under emulation.
+There were over 300 games available in North America and, as of December 31, 2007, over 10 million games had been downloaded worldwide.
 All games are exact replicas of the originals with no updated features or graphics, with the exception of Pokémon Snap, which was updated to allow in-game pictures to be posted to the Wii Message Board.
 New games were added weekly at 9 A.M.
 Pacific Time every Thursday (previously every Monday) in North America, Tuesdays in Japan and South Korea, and Fridays in Europe, Australia and New Zealand.

 In Europe and North America, the Virtual Console featured several import titles which were not previously made available in those respective territories, such as Mario's Super Picross.
 These games cost 100–300 more points than the normal price due to their import status and some translation work.

 Consoles included both Nintendo systems, such as the NES, SNES and N64, and non-Nintendo systems, such as the Sega Genesis, Master System, TurboGrafx-16, MSX, Neo Geo and Commodore 64 (Europe and North America only).
 Each system had a base starting price for games on that system.
 All titles ranged from 500 to 1200 Wii Points.

-If a person using the now defunct Connection Ambassador Programme reached Gold status (Helped 10 people to connect), they would be able to download any Nintendo-published NES game free of charge.
+If a person using the now defunct Connection Ambassador Programme reached Gold status (helped 10 people to connect), they would be able to download any Nintendo-published NES game free of charge.
 Additionally, if they reached Platinum (helped 20 people to connect), they would be able to download any NES, SNES and N64 game in the Virtual console free of charge.